 I Upheld Traditional Dating Values In A Modern World

-This post makes it official.
-I am speaking out on adhering to my more traditional dating values in a modernized society.
+I am officially speaking out on adhering to my more traditional dating values in a modernized society.
 Phew.
 You have no idea how long I’ve waited to say that, and confidently say it.

 I’ve spent the last couple years trying to please all relationship styles, expectations, values and beliefs.
 And while I do respect them, I’ve grown tired of ignoring and overshadowing my own.
 There’s a reason I started this blog in the first place – personal experience, knowledge and insight.
 I have a unique stance, approach and personal success being the woman with traditional values in a modernized online dating world.